haelbouhad/react-native-permissions/README.md

-# ☝🏼 React Native Permissions just <location, notification>
+# ☝🏼 React Native Permissions

 Request user permissions for location and notification.